An Integral Spectral Representation of the Massive Dirac Propagator in the Kerr Geometry in Eddington-Finkelstein-type Coordinates: Fundamental Solutions for the Construction of the Radial Green's Matrix

+It remains to determine the Jost-type equations with boundary conditions prescribed at the event horizon and at the Cauchy horizon.
+This can be done using a similar approach as in the above case.
+For details, we again refer to \cite{FS, FKSY5}.

-We specify the functions $\Phi_1(r, r')$ and $\Phi_2(r, r')$ that are used for the construction of the radial Green's matrix that solves Eq.\ (\ref{Green}).
-Since their explicit forms are not known, we describe them in terms of asymptotic expansions.
-To this end, we define, on the one hand, functions with suitable decay at infinity
+We now specify the fundamental solutions $\Phi_1(r; r')$ and $\Phi_2(r; r')$ of the radial system (\ref{RADODESYS}) with complex-valued frequencies.
+Due to the high degree of complexity of this system, explicit analytical expressions for its fundamental solutions are not known.
+Thus, we describe them in terms of suitable asymptotic expansions.
+To this end, we define, on the one hand, auxiliary functions that have the proper decay at infinity (cf.\ Lemma \ref{L1})